jchelly/gadgetviewer/README.md

 ```

 If you'd rather make the program always read certain datasets if they're
-present, then you can put the dataset names in the file
+present, then you can put the dataset names in one of the following files
+depending on whether you're working with Gadget or SWIFT output:

 .gadgetviewer_settings/gadget_hdf5_extra_properties
+.gadgetviewer_settings/swift_extra_properties

 in your home directory.
 Note that duplicate dataset names or names which
 conflict with quantities which are always read (e.g. Mass, ID) will be
 silently ignored.
-The default file contains
+The default file for Gadget contains

 ```
 [Gadget HDF5]